nugget/irssi-nickserv/README.md

 2. Place `nickserv.channels` and `nickserv.users` in `~/.irssi/`
 3. Edit the channels and users files to taste (add your nick and passwords and channels)
+4. If you require a script be run when Irssi starts, you can place the file (or better, create a symlink to it) into `~/.irssi/scripts/autorun/` Alternatively, if you want more control over the order in which scripts are autoloaded, you can place:
+   `/SCRIPT LOAD nickserv.pl` in your `~/.irssi/startup` file.

 ## Credits ##